bucardo/bucardo_org/Bucardo/pgbench_example.md

     $ psql -d test2 -At -c 'select count(*) from pgbench_tellers' 10

+And let's look at the data from a row that we will modify:

     $ psql -d test1 -c 'select * from pgbench_tellers where tid = 1'
      tid | bid | tbalance | filler